Climate change litigation: Netherlands

-The Netherlands had committed to reducing its carbon dioxide emissions from 1990 levels by 49% by 2030 with various intermediate targets.
-However, the Dutch Environmental Assessment Agency determined that the country would be missing its goals for 2020.

-In 2012, the Dutch lawyer Roger Cox gave the idea of judicial intervention to force action against climate change.
-In 2013, the Urgenda Foundation, with 900 co-plaintiffs, has filed a lawsuit against the Government of the Netherlands "for not taking sufficient measures to reduce greenhouse gas emissions that cause dangerous climate change".
+The Urgenda case is an important global precedent for climate litigation.
+In 2012, the Dutch lawyer Roger Cox gave the idea of judicial intervention to force action against climate change based on government targets for 2030 emissions reductions.
+In 2013, the Urgenda Foundation, with 900 co-plaintiffs, filed a lawsuit against the Government of the Netherlands "for not taking sufficient measures to reduce greenhouse gas emissions that cause dangerous climate change".

-In 2015, the District Court of The Hague ruled that the government of the Netherlands must do more to reduce greenhouse gas emissions to protect its citizens from climate change (Urgenda climate case).
-It was described as a "precedent-setting judgment" and as the "world’s first climate liability suit".
+In 2015, the District Court of The Hague ruled that the government of the Netherlands must do more to reduce greenhouse gas emissions to protect its citizens from climate change.
+It was described as a "precedent-setting judgment" and as the "world's first climate liability suit".

-According to James Thornton, chief executive of Client Earth, "Most remarkably, it is based in essence on established science and the ancient principle of a government's duty of care.
-That reasoning is applicable in any legal system and will certainly be used by courts in other countries."
 In 2018, a court of appeal in The Hague has upheld the precedent-setting judgment that forces the Dutch government to step up its efforts to curb greenhouse-gas emissions in the Netherlands.
 In December 2019, the Supreme Court of the Netherlands upheld the ruling on appeal.
 Thus, affirming that the government must cut carbon dioxide emissions by 25% from 1990 levels by the end of 2020, on the basis that climate change poses a risk to human health.

-In Milieudefensie et al v Royal Dutch Shell, decided in May 2021, the district court of The Hague ordered Royal Dutch Shell to cut its global carbon emissions by 45% by the end of 2030 compared to 2019 levels, and affirmed the responsibility of the company for scope 3 emissions, e.g., emissions from suppliers and customers of its products.
+Additional cases in the Netherlands include Milieudefensie et al v Royal Dutch Shell.
+The case was decided in May 2021, the district court of The Hague ordered Royal Dutch Shell to cut its global carbon emissions by 45% by the end of 2030 compared to 2019 levels, and affirmed the responsibility of the company for scope 3 emissions, e.g., emissions from suppliers and customers of its products.

+New Zealand

+In 2024, the New Zealand Supreme Court gave leave for Māori climate activist Mike Smith to sue seven corporations for their roles in causing climate change and the common law harms that resulted.
+Several aspects of Smith v Fonterra Co-operative Group Limited are notable.
+Smith argued that the principles of tikanga Māori — a traditional system of obligations and recognitions of wrong — can be used to inform New Zealand common law.
+Smith argued that the activities of the seven defendants — by directly emitting greenhouse gasses or supplying fossil fuels — fall under the established torts of public nuisance and negligence and a new tort of climate change damage.
+Smith further argued that these seven corporations are harming his tribe's land, coastal waters, and traditional culture.
+Smith belongs to the Northland tribes of Ngāpuhi and Ngāti Kahu.
+This judgment simply allows Smith to now pursue these matters in the High Court.
+The defendants have indicated that they will seek to convince the court that climate change responses are better left to government policy and not subject to civil litigation.